 Please visit the Summer School page and review the section for the Innovative Pathways High School Summer Program for more information.

-NOTE: Please use email for a faster response.
-Phone messages will be returned the following school day.
+NOTE: Email messages will receive a faster response.
+Phone messages will be returned after reviewing voicemail messages within 24 hours during the school week.